SmokinCaterpillar/pypet/doc/source/index.rst

-..
-P37 documentation master file, created by sphinx-quickstart on Wed Sep  4 12:12:59 2013.
+.. pypet documentation master file, created by sphinx-quickstart on Wed Sep  4 12:12:59 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.